-- Individual pupils have made subjective gains across the curriculum from their starting point. - The role and allocation of teaching assistant support has been flexible throughout this year, in response to learning review meetings and pupil progress. - Work with outside agencies including educational psychologists and well-being workers has continued to benefit staff in their skills and expertise.
-Further, this support has proved beneficial in relation to the common needs and barriers facing our pupils who receive PPG funding e.g. attachment, emotional resilience, self-regulation. - TA2 assistant support for small intervention groups across KS2 has been used to plug gaps in Reading, Writing and Mathematics.
-It has also been used to support the holistic needs of PP children. - Support for vulnerable families, including the cost of milk.
-This has a very positive impact on self-esteem and confidence. - Resources to aid PP pupils to work independently, build confidence and engage in reading and number through technology (Lexia and TT Rockstars) - PP Reports, learning review meetings have led to greater awareness of PP pupils by all staff and the need to prioritise their support with mainstream lessons and interventions.
+- The rounded approach and interconnected support provided has enabled each individual to develop holistically.
+From their starting point individual pupils have made good progress across the curriculum. - TA2 assistant support for small intervention groups across KS1 & 2 has been used to address gaps in Reading, Writing and Mathematics. - The skilled communicative team has ensured a supportive model that is flexible to the needs of individuals in response to learning review meetings and pupil progress. - Working with outside agencies, including educational psychologists and well-being workers, has continued to benefit staff in their skills and expertise.
+Further, this support has proved beneficial in relation to the common needs and barriers facing our pupils who receive PPG funding e.g. attachment, emotional resilience and self-regulation.

+- 1:1 intervention support in Early Years has allowed individual pupils to remain on track in areas of phonics and reading.
+TA support has also been used to support the holistic needs of PP children. - The very positive impact on self-esteem and confidence is evident following the support provided for vulnerable families.
+This includes the cost of milk and the STAR barn for sourcing of school uniform items. - Resources to aid PP pupils to work independently, build confidence and engage in reading and number through technology (Lexia and TT Rockstars).
+PP Reports and learning review meetings continue to lead to greater awareness of PP pupils by all staff and the need to prioritise their support with mainstream lessons and interventions.
-Summary of Impact:

-Key:

-Pupil Outcome Code

-Working towards the expected standard Т

-Expected standard E

-Greater depth D

-PP Year Group Reading Writing SPAG Maths

-Ever 6

-2 1 1 1 1

-1 1 1

-1

-Service

-2 1 1

-2 1 1 2

-Adoption Adoption

-1 1 1 1

-1

-EXS + % 80% 40% 20% 60%